OctoEverywhereDocs/octoeverywhere-api-docs/docs/Notification-Web-Hook.md

 13. NonSupporterNotificationLimit
     - Fired when the user's account hits the daily notification limit.
     - Standard accounts are limited to 3 webhook notifications a day; all supporter roles get unlimited notifications.
 [Learn More](https://octoeverywhere.com/supporter?source=web_hook_dev_doc)
+14. ThirdLayerComplete
+    - Just like FirstLayerComplete, but this fires on the third layer.
+Some users might find it more useful to check their print after the first few layers are done, or both!
+It's up to you!